Shaping words…shaping worlds

 Funded by a successful Kickstarter campaign, Shapers of Worlds features fiction by some of the first-year guests of the Aurora Award-winning podcast The Worldshapers, hosted by Shadowpaw Press’s publisher and editor, Edward Willett.

 It’s now available for purchase in ebook format, with the trade paperback available November 14.
+You can purchase and download it from this site, or from any of these:

 The anthology includes new stories from Seanan McGuire, Tanya Huff, David Weber, Lee Modesitt Jr., D.J.
 Butler, Christopher Ruocchio, John C. Wright, Shelley Adina, and Edward Willett; plus reprints from John Scalzi, Joe Haldeman, David Brin, Julie E. Czerneda, Fonda Lee, Gareth L. Powell, Derek Kunsken, Dr. Charles E. Gannon, and Thoraiya Dyer.